jaka/node-red-contrib-pokeys/examples/README.md

 Pokeys configuration is almost the same as in Example 1, except the destination of server reports is now `/logger`.

 ### Node-RED configuration
-As in Example 1, the flow consists of *pokeys:reports*, *function:function* and *storage:file*.
+The flow consists of *pokeys:reports*, *function:function* and *storage:file*.

 ![flow2](logger-flow.png "Flow 2")

-Since we changed the destination in Pokeys configuration, we need to change URL of the first node to match.
+Since we changed the destination in Pokeys server configuration, we need to change URL of the first node to match.

-The purpose of function in to insert a timedate stamp and filter: only values of sensor named **Temp**, will pass the function.
-So its content is as follows.
+The purpose of function in to insert a timedate stamp and filter messages, so that only values of sensor named **Temp** (topic Temp), will pass the function.
+This could be implemented as follows.
 ```
 if (msg.topic !== 'Temp')
   return;